kpinjari/service-discovery/README.md

 # service-discovery
 This project has been created to demonstrate how we can do service discovery in CF. There are several ways of doing it.
 Each way will be modeled as a branch.
 The trunk/master will cover "Service discovery using User Provided Services".
+In addition to service discovery, this project also demonstrate how we can run the same application in the cloud and locally without doing any code changes.
+Our sample application called gateway requires an Oracle Database.
+Cloud Foundry service connector supports Oracle as one of its services.
+However, Local Config service connector does not therefore we are going to demostrate how to add an OracleServiceInfoCreator.

 <h2>Service Discovery using User Provider Service mechanism</h2>
 <h3>Overview</h3>